APSIMInitiative/ApsimX/Docs/content/Install/macos.md

 # Common issues
 ## Unable to open APSIM after install.
 - This usually means that .NET 6.0 is not installed on your system.
-You can install the .NET 6.0 SDK which should resolve the issue.
-You can get the .NET 6.0 SDK [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+You can install the .NET 6.0 Runtime which should resolve the issue.
+You can get the .NET 6.0 Runtime [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 ## Unable to see the user interface
 - This usually means GTK+3 and/or gtksourceview4 are not installed.
 These are the libraries that handle the user interface for APSIM and can be downloaded using [homebrew](https://brew.sh/)